surPoudel/basicPythonforBeginners/README.md

 # Conda Users
 I suggest you make an independent environment and manage that environment installing needed packages for advanced user of python.
 We will need it in future so I suggest you go through https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html to understand how to install conda in your computer

+# Python
+I am using Python 3.7.10 on a Anaconda platform. conda comes along with Anaconda environment.
+Alternatively, you can install miniconda too.
+Details of Anaconda can be found here. https://docs.anaconda.com/anaconda/user-guide/getting-started/